Today is the first post in the series of how we’re preparing our dog for the birth of our first baby.

 Let us know in the comments!

-Julia Thomson is a blogger at Home on 129 Acres where she writes about her adventures of country living and DIY renovating.
+Julia Preston is a blogger at Home on 129 Acres where she writes about her adventures of country living and DIY renovating.
 She and her husband live on a 129-acre farm in Ontario, Canada.
 Follow Julia on Twitter here and Instagram here.